LACAN-Simon/RPL_riot_Tutorial/sources/README.md

 # Sources of the code

-In this repersitory, you will find the main.c of the sensors.elf application, the makefile and all of the files of Riot I changed.
+In this repository, you will find the main.c of the sensors.elf application, the makefile and all of Riot files I changed.

-If you want to modify the main.c and after make a new application, you just have to download this repersitory and put it in your ssh server.
+If you want to modify the main.c and after make a new application, you just have to download this repository and put it in your ssh server.

 For this, do $git clone https://github.com/LACAN-Simon/RPL_riot_Tutorial.git

-Do not forget to replace all of the Riot files modified and work with Riot set up for Iot-Lab apps.
-The best way is to work in the JupyterLab give by Iot-Lab.
-Here is the list with the path for each.
+Do not forget to replace all of the modified Riot files and work with Riot set up for Iot-Lab apps.
+The best way is to work in the JupyterLab given by Iot-Lab.
+Here is the list with the path for each file.

 - sys/include/net/gnrc/rpl/structs.h
 - sys/include/net/gnrc/rpl.h